adkent77/How-Much/README.md

 The iterative code for **How-Much** provides a **rudimentary** example scenario of a scrum/agile development environment for a weather application that uses a web-based API.

 Click [here](https://github.com/users/adkent77/projects/1) to see the project board with tasks and code samples.

+# How Do I See How-Much?
+If you want to see the basic web-based weather application and test it out:

+1. Download the `weather.html` file in this repository.
+2. Open the file with your web browser (e.g., Google Chrome).
+3. Click the **HOW MUCH** button.